Timothy Holroyde: Education

-Legal Career
+Legal career

 As a barrister, he appeared as counsel for the prosecution in the trial that followed the 2004 Morecambe Bay cockling disaster.

-The Royal Courts of Justice which house the Court of Appeal where Lord Holroyde is a Lord Justice of Appeal.
+The Royal Courts of Justice which house the Court of Appeal where Holroyde was a Lord Justice of Appeal.

-In 2012, Timothy Holroyde presided over the seven-month trial of Asil Nadir on fraud charges.
+In 2012, Holroyde presided over the seven-month trial of Asil Nadir on fraud charges.
 Other cases included the trial of Anjem Choudary in 2016 for terrorist-related offences, and that of Dale Cregan in 2013 for crimes including the murders of PC Fiona Bone and PC Nicola Hughes.
 In 2021, he presided over the British Post Office scandal case in the Court of Appeal, in which the convictions of 39 sub-postmasters for theft, false accounting and/or fraud were quashed.

 In July 2024, Holroyde was awarded an honorary doctorate by Edge Hill University in recognition of his contributions to the legal profession and connection with the local community.

+He retired from his role as a Lord Justice of Appeal on 25th October 2025.